equinix/metal-cli/docs/packet_event_get.md

 ### Options

 ```
-  -d, --device string         UUID of the device
+  -d, --device-id string         UUID of the device
   -h, --help                     help for get
   -i, --id string                UUID of the event
   -j, --json                     JSON output
-  -o, --organization string   UUID of the organization
+  -o, --organization-id string   UUID of the organization
-  -p, --project string        UUID of the project
+  -p, --project-id string        UUID of the project
   -y, --yaml                     YAML output
 ```

 ### Options inherited from parent commands